Rome Point Seals

 We recognize that in most cases mariners do not intend to cause

-any harm, they just want to get an up-close look at the seals.
+any harm, they just want to get a close-up look at the seals.
+Our

-sympathy lies especially with kayakers, who may not realize
+sympathy lies especially with kayakers and paddle boarders, who may not realize

 that

-harbor seals are very sensitive to their presence and can be disturbed
+harbor seals are very sensitive to their presence and are frequently flushed

 by